m2paulc/github-battle/README.md

   - build the links in the Nav component
   - (I have used v6 of react-router-dom which needs some adjustment compared to v4)
 - implement query strings (npm install query-string)
+- migrate to class fields (use @babel/plugin-proposal-class-properties)
+  - refactor all class components to class fields